Archivematica Sandbox

 Perform the Tasks

-3. After making your change, step through the tasks again (or at least far enough to see the effect of your adjustment).
+- After making your change, first, hypothesize what the outcome of your change will be.
+Step through the tasks again (or at least far enough to see the effect of your adjustment).

 Submit to Brightspace